These resources were co-designed through a partnership between the learner agency experts at Jobs for the Future and 2Revolutions.

 2Revolutions (2Rev) is a national education design lab striving to transform the American education system.
 2Rev works with entrepreneurial leaders and practitioners within K12 and Higher Education to design, build, and implement new learning models and help catalyze the enabling systems that prepare students for success in the future.
 In its work with educators, 2Rev provides in-person, blended, and online learning experiences on a range of Future of Learning topics, including learner agency.

-Access this content for free by setting up an account on our InspirED platform.
+Access these resources for free by setting up an account with Learn Next, powered by InspirED.

 Learner Agency Learning Progression: Self-assess your ability to foster learner agency through your classroom practices, your relationships with learners, and the learning culture and environment you build.